evaesteban/FreeRTOS_Course_DigiKey/README.md

 # FreeRTOS_Course_DigiKey
-Following the Digi-Key Introduction to RTOS Course and uploading the challenges here as I complete them.
+Following the Digi-Key "Introduction to RTOS" Course and uploading the challenges here as I complete them.